clearyy/discord-link-opener/README.md

 # Credits
 This script is a combination of the versions by clearyy and Vincentt1705 and some own ideas.
 Thanks for the inspiration!
-Config files added by elevul
+Config files added by elevul.